TIL-Vadodara/til.camp/README.md

 ## How to run this project

-You will need a `secret.json` to access the actual Google Sheet.
-Please ping Nayaabkhan for it and place it at the root of the repo.
+You will need the `secret.json` an place it in the root of the project.
+Please ping
+@nayaabkhan for it and place it at the root of the repo.

 1. Clone this repo locally
 2.  `yarn install` to install dependencies